N3RDIUM/WebCraft/README.md

 ## Credits

-### This game uses the C-TETRA texture pack, which is NOT mine.
+### This game will use the C-TETRA texture pack, which is NOT mine.